dkurta/chess_pet_project/README.md

   `L = {w | w contains exactly 3 a's}`

+  **A similar DFA or rather a NFA (Nondeterministic Finite Automaton) could be used to check the affiliation of an input to the set that describes the German Chess DSL.**

   The transition function of the
 DFA is represented in the knowledge base by the fact edge/3 where the first argument is the initial state, the second is the next state and the